andrey-leshenko/WaTracker/README.md

 WhatsApp may add an option to disable the online indicator or throttle requests for status of multiple people.

+## Installation

+Open `chrome://extensions/`, enable the "Developer mode" checkbox at the top of the page, press "Load unpacked extension..." and select the folder with this app.
+Now you can open WaTracker just like a regular program.
+(If you're on Windows, search for it in the Start Menu)

 ## Known Issues

 Whenever my phone can't find any Wi-Fi network and begins using mobile internet,